columbus-elst-connection/l-system-workshop/README.md

 * **book**: a book that provides background and assignments to study the subject.

+## Development
+The material is developed over multiple repositories.
+Go to the respective repositories and make a contribution.

+* [book][]

 ## Collecting the material
 There is a `Makefile` in this directory that collects all the material in a compressed archive.